Viswanath1680/TAO-project/README.md

 1. **Structured Sparsity**:
    - Induces sparsity at the **filter/channel level**, enabling efficient deployment on hardware accelerators.
 2. **Reparameterization**:
-   - Implements the Spred algorithm to reparameterize sparse weights as products of auxiliary variables, \( U \) and \( W \), for smooth optimization.
+   - Implements the Spred algorithm to reparameterize sparse weights as products of auxiliary variables, $U$ and $W$, for smooth optimization.
 3. **Optimizers**:
    - Experiments conducted with **SGD**, **Adam**, **AdamW**, and **Adagrad**.
 4. **Comparison**: